Swollen Lymph Nodes and HIV: What to Know

 • you also have persistent fever, night sweats, or unexplained weight loss

 If you are trying to understand why some exposures are categorised as higher risk, our guide on anal sex and HIV risk breaks down receptive vs insertive risk and what actually changes the odds.
+For timing, our guide on HIV test window periods explains when each type of test becomes reliable.
+If you are within the early window after a higher-risk exposure, our guide to PEP vs PrEP explains what each is for and how time-sensitive PEP can be.

 Key idea: Swollen lymph nodes can be part of early HIV, but they are also part of many other, far more common conditions.
 They are a clue, not a diagnosis.